Last updated on November 2nd, 2018 at 01:24 pm

 3. Ovalware RJ3 Cold Brew Maker

 The Ovalware RJ3 Cold Brewer comes in a 1L or a 1.5L container.
 Some everyday coffee drinkers may still find the sizes too small, but for the average consumer, they appear to produce just enough.
-Though this has a strong selling point as a cold brew coffee maker, it’s capable of producing hot beverages and tea as well.
+Though this has a strong selling point as a cold brew coffee maker, it’s capable of producing hot beverages and tea as well (though if tea is your thing, make sure to check out our page on electric tea kettles for optimum tea brewing experiences).
 With the BPA-free silicone seal, your cold brew can remain fresh for up to two weeks in the refrigerator.

 In terms of longevity, the RJ3 boasts a lasting shelf life.
 It is made from durable glass that not only keeps it safe, but also allows it to properly maintain its temperature.
 As for the filter and cap, both are made from stainless steel that fights off the development of rust.
 If there is any downside to the filter, it is that it can have a rather sharp edge to it.